Black Holes and WIMPs: All or Nothing or Something Else: Structure of Dark-Matter Halos

-As we discuss in the previous Section, WIMPs concentrating around an individual black hole are described by a density profile $\rho_{\chi}$.
-Their self-annihilation proceeds at the rate
+We now determine the WIMP annihilation rate around each black hole.
+This proceeds at the rate

-where the integration is taken over the volume of WIMPs around the black hole.
-Observationally, each black hole in the Galaxy resembles a decaying particle of mass $M$ and decay rate $\Gamma_{0}$.
+where the integration is taken over the volume of the WIMP halo.
+In some sense, each black hole resembles a decaying particle of mass $M$ and decay rate $\Gamma_{0}$.

 We assume that the WIMP density profile around a PBH is described by Eq.~\eqref{eq:rhomax} in the inner part but falls off as $r^{-\alpha}$ with $\alpha > 0$ in the outer part.
-Then the decay rate~\eqref{eq:decayrate-gal} becomes
+Then the decay rate~\eqref{eq:decayrate-gal} at the current time $t_{0}$ becomes